What is Grant-in-Aid?

 Contingent upon funding by the Legislature, the Alaska State Museums will award grants to Alaska museums and museum-related agencies for projects scheduled to take place between July 1 and June 30 of the following year.
-Museums may apply for a regular grant of up to $10,000 or a mini-grant of up to $2,000.
+Museums may apply for a Regular Grant of up to $10,000, a Mini-Grant of up to $2000, or an Internship Grant.
 You can only apply for one of these programs per year.
 Each grant has a separate application form.

 The Grant-in-Aid application period was open from April 1, 2019 through June 1, 2019 at 11:59 PM.

 You cannot return to the online application once you have started it.
-We strongly encourage you to download and fill out the narrative and project budget templates so you can copy and paste them into the Online application.
+We strongly encourage you to download and fill out the appropriate template and then copy and paste your answers into the online application.

 - Template for Regular Grant [Word]